Instrument Proficiency Check, IPC (14 CFR § 61.57)

 The flying part, which is navigation, is a check of:

 - Decision making;

-- With at least a precision approach, a non-precision approach full panel, a non-recision approach partial panel.
+- With at least a precision approach, a non-precision approach full panel, a non-precision approach partial panel.

 - It's an important part of the IPC.
-We will discuss about health and fitness for flight, encouragement to take a forward step in IFR skills, differences between American and European regulation.
+We will discuss health and fitness for flight, encouragement to take a forward step in IFR skills, differences between American and European regulations.

-- The 'endorsement' given by the instructor allows to fly again under IFR flight plan.
+- The 'endorsement' given by the instructor allows to fly under IFR flight plan again.